The ADO.NET Sensor traces the preparation and execution performance information of SQL statements. It can also capture

 Bind value capturing, however, might increase overhead significantly.

-To edit the System Profile specific settings, right-click your System Profile and select Edit System Profile > Agent Group/tier with .NET technology > Sensor Configuration and then select the ADO.NET item in the Sensor Configuration list.
+To edit the System Profile specific settings, open the System Profile Preferences dialog box and select Agent Group/tier with .NET technology > Sensor Configuration and then select the ADO.NET item in the Sensor Configuration list.